Mr-ShiRoNo/Starry-Sky-Source/README.md

 # Starry-Sky-Source
-This is Starry-Sky's source code.
+This is Starry-Sky source code.